 In this section, we present the fundamentals behind the distributed detection technique from a theoretical point of view.
-In order to better understand what this solution measures and how it provides a valuable insight for further monitoring and response procedures, we must attend to how an APT behaves.
-As introduced in the first section, one of these threats comprises several stages over which the attacker manages to compromise certain devices over the victim network until he/she reaches an interest point.
-It is then when the intruder usually chooses to either disrupt the productive process or exfiltrate information to the attacker headquarters, as described further in Section 3.1.

-This chain of individual attack actions commonly takes quite a long time to perpetrate the network resources; over this evolution, it would be of paramount interest to extract two main pieces of information:
+In order to better understand what it measures and how it provides a valuable insight for further monitoring and response procedures, we must pay attention to how an APT behaves.
+As introduced in the first section, this type of threats comprises several stages over which the attacker manages to compromise certain devices over the victim network until he/she reaches an interest point.
+Then, the intruder usually chooses to either disrupt the productive process or exfiltrate information to the attacker headquarters, as described further in Section 3.1.
+This chain of individual attack actions commonly takes quite a long time to penetrate the network resources; over this evolution, it would be of paramount interest to extract two main pieces of information:

-- 1. The portion of the network that is subject of attack at any time, being possible to distinguish what set of devices are experiencing the same degree of anomaly, which can be produced by an attack.
-This is essential for applying effective response techniques and potentially isolate the attack, while the rest of the areas can keep functioning as in normal conditions, hence ensuring the continuity of the production by this way. - 2.
-The traceability of events occurred to the network, with respect to the evolution of the intrusion throughout the network since the very first moment it broke into it.
-In this sense, when it comes to APTs, we must also take the persistence of attacks into special consideration at all times, since an advanced threat can go unnoticed during months and suddenly perform a new attack.
-In terms of the detection technique, this implies that it is also necessary to keep track of old subtle anomalies noticed in the network, to serve as feedback to the technique and correlate their relevance with current detected anomalies, that altogether may be part of a more ambitious threat.
-As it is technically described in Section 4, this weight given to anomalies experienced on the network in the past devalues over time depending on the criticality of the victim devices and the type of anomaly detected.
+- 1. The portion of the network that is subject of attack at any time, being possible to distinguish what set of devices are experiencing the same degree of anomaly which can be produced by an attack.
+This information is essential for applying effective response techniques and potentially isolate the attack, while the rest of the areas can keep functioning as in normal conditions, hence ensuring the continuity of the production. - 2.
+The traceability of events occurred to the network with respect to the evolution of the intrusion throughout the network since the very first moment it broke into it.
+In this sense, when it comes to APTs, we must also take the persistence of attacks into special consideration at all times, since an advanced threat can go unnoticed for months and suddenly perform a new attack.
+In terms of the detection technique, this implies that it is also necessary to keep track of old subtle anomalies noticed in the network, to serve as feedback to the technique and correlate their relevance with current detected anomalies, which altogether may be part of a more ambitious threat.
+As it is described in Section 4, the importance given to anomalies experienced on the network in the past devalues over time depending on the criticality of the victim devices and the type of anomaly detected.